ReadySetLaunch

 What's the best alternative to IdeaProof?

-For an earned validation score with iteration and pillar-level signals, ReadySetLaunch is the alternative most founders switch to once they've outgrown IdeaProof's one-shot format.
+For an earned validation score with per-gap responses and pillar-level signals, ReadySetLaunch is the alternative most founders switch to once they've outgrown IdeaProof's one-shot format.
 See the full alternatives list for other options.

 Is IdeaProof a legit startup validation tool?